godly-devotion/charge-limiter/README.md

 Download the latest version from the [releases](https://github.com/godly-devotion/charge-limiter/releases) page.

+## Updates

+This app will automatically check and notify you for any updates when you run it.

 ## Running

-The app is not code signed so you need to right-click on the app and select Open to bypass Gatekeeper's warning.
+The app is not code signed so you need to right-click on the app and select "Open" to bypass Gatekeeper's warning.